AlibabaCloudDocs/vod/intl.en-US/API Reference/Data statistics/Playback statistics/DescribePlayVideoStatis.md

 # DescribePlayVideoStatis

-Queries daily playback statistics on a video in a specified time range.
+Queries daily playback statistics on a specified video in a specified time range.

 **Note:**

 -   This operation is available only in the **China \(Shanghai\)** region.
--   You can call this operation to query only playback statistics collected from videos that are played by using ApsaraVideo Player SDKs.
+-   You can call this operation to query only playback statistics collected on videos that are played by using ApsaraVideo Player SDKs.
 -   Playback statistics for the previous day are generated at 09:00 on the current day, in UTC+8.
 -   You can query only data in the last 730 days.
 The maximum time range to query is 180 days.